Testing Guide

 ci/run_tests_container.sh <image-name>

-# Test specific variant
+# Test specific distro

-ci/run_tests_container.sh <image-name>/default
+ci/run_tests_container.sh <image-name>/rawhide

 # Verbose output (shows passing test output and bash trace)